 Practical Tips On Using The ManBlade

-The ManBlade works best for me when I take short quick strokes with a back and forth method, that sounds bad…lol, but it’s true.
+The ManBlade works best for me when I take short quick strokes with a back-and-forth method, that sounds bad…lol, but it’s true.

 For me to adequately get all the nuances of the back this is the best method.
 For if I take one big swipe, I can tell there are areas of hair I didn’t shave on my back by the lack of sound and feel.

 Shaving hair should make a certain sound, I always look for the sound to be constant when making a stroke.
-I get more consistent sound with short strokes then back up a slight bit then pull and repeat.
+I get a more consistent sound with short strokes then back up a slight bit then pull and repeat.

 For first-time back shavers, I highly recommend you check out my page, Tips On Shaving Your Back.